anybug/EasyAdminDashboardBundle/README.md

 ## Requirements

-This bundle requires, in addition to prerequisites of each PHPOffice library:
+This bundle requires :

-    * PHP 5.6 or higher
+    * PHP 7.0 or higher
-    * Symfony 2.7, 3.0
+    * Symfony 2.7, 3.4, 4.4
+    * EasyAdmin 2

 ## Installation